ZuInnoTe/example-typescript-nodejs-module/README.md

 npm run codeanalysis
 ```
 If there are issues with your code it will prompt them to you include the line of code and the issue.
+You can configure it via the configuration file [.eslintrc.json](.eslintrc.json)

 # Test
 Testing can be run via